Man shoots and kills ex-girlfriend at Christmas party: Sheriff

 The party wasn't just to celebrate Christmas, the woman who was killed was also celebrating her birthday.

-The Sheriff's Office says her ex-boyfriend pushed his way inside, grabbed her and shot her several times.
+The Sheriff's Office says Simon, her ex-boyfriend, pushed his way inside, grabbed her and shot her several times.

 BE ON THE LOOKOUT: @HCSOTexas investigators say the suspect is on the run.
 He left the scene in a Jeep Cherokee and is believed to be armed and dangerous, per @SheriffEd_HCSO. https://t.co/2s7GMvy3tI— Katherine Marchand (@KatherineMABC13) December 25, 2019

-Investigators found a handgun in the yard, but believe the suspect is still armed and dangerous.
+Investigators found a handgun in the yard, but believe Simon is still armed and dangerous.

-The Sheriff's Office has not released his name, but say he's a white man in his early 50s and left in a dark colored Jeep Cherokee.
+The Sheriff's Office says Simon left the scene in a dark colored Jeep Cherokee.

+A murder warrant has been issued for Simon.
+He has a mugshot on file with the Harris County Sheriff's Office for a prior offense.

 SEE MORE: 3-month-old suffocates while family is asleep: HCSO

-Authorities have not released the name of the victim.
+Authorities identified the victim as 46-year-old Carolee Dawn Taylor.
 She died at the scene.

 They say about 15 people were at the home when she was shot and killed.